 Bishop Rozario, says that this is a long-term crisis which will need continued funding beyond the first anniversary.

 “Where will the funding come from as the crisis goes into a second, third, or fourth year?
 No political solution appears likely in the foreseeable future.”

 How much money has been raised so far?

 Our supporters have shown incredible generosity, raising more than £350,000 for our Rohingya Crisis appeal.
 The Disasters Emergency Committee (DEC), of which CAFOD is a member, has raised £26 million to date (including £5m UK Aid Match).

 Who are the Rohingya people?

-The Rohingya are a predominately Muslim ethnic group that have lived for centuries in Myanmar’s Rakhine State.
-They make up roughly 2 per cent of the population.
+The Rohingya are a predominately Muslim ethnic group that has lived for centuries in Myanmar’s Rakhine region, making up roughly 2 per cent of the population.

 What is the Catholic Church saying about the Rohingya Crisis?